 Destination country cannot accept fees from UPS

-Certain countries (i.e. Russia, New Caledonia) are not set up to receive payments for duties and taxes from UPS; therefore, they require the receiver to pay the fees.
+Certain countries (i.e. Russia, Ukraine, and New Caledonia) are not set up to receive payments for duties and taxes from UPS; therefore, they require the receiver to pay the fees.

 Destination country requires receiver to specify broker